John Serry Sr.: The 1960s: Liturgical organ music

-In 1960, Serry emerged as a performer in one of the first stereo recordings of an accordion orchestra on a major label for Coral Records with noted instrumentalists, such as Joe Biviano, Carmen Carrozza, Angelo Di Pippo, and Eugene Ettore.
-The ensemble of sixteen accordionists utilized modified piano accordions to recreate the orchestral sounds of several instruments while performing classical works by Nikolai Rimsky-Korsakov, Carl Maria von Weber, Niccolò Paganini, and Pyotr Ilyich Tchaikovsky.
+In 1960, Serry emerged as a performer in one of the first stereo recordings of an accordion orchestra on a major label for Coral Records with noted instrumentalists, such as Joe Biviano, Carmen Carrozza, Angelo Di Pippo, and Eugene Ettore.(Pietro Deiro Presents the Accordion Orchestra, Coral, CRL-57323) The ensemble of sixteen accordionists utilized modified piano accordions to recreate the orchestral sounds of several instruments while performing classical works by Nikolai Rimsky-Korsakov, Carl Maria von Weber, Niccolò Paganini, and Pyotr Ilyich Tchaikovsky.
 The recording was cited in Billboard Magazine for its high level of musicality.

 Several years later, Serry completed his Concerto For Free Bass Accordion in 1966 and subsequently transcribed it for piano in 2002.
 As the decade of the 1960s unfolded, however, the general public's interest in the accordion began to diminish in the United States while the popularity of rock music continued to grow.
 The ensuing revolution in popular music induced many young people to view the accordion as a "square relic" from their parents' generation which should be replaced by the electric guitar, electric piano and electronic organ.
 As a result, many established accordion studios either diversified or closed down entirely.